 There are plenty of top notch restaurant choices for your new year dining experience in Edinburgh - personal favourites in my carnivorous days were the Witchery at the Castle and The Tower Restaurant, although these days I prefer the vegetarian and vegan fayre on offer at Hendersons.
 Whatever you preference you would be wise to reserve a table in plenty of time - see the full range of eating options here.

-Places to watch live online, including live views from Edinburgh Castle and Princes Street:
+There are also several excellent webcam views in the city, including live views from Edinburgh Castle and Princes Street:

 If you're planning on visiting Edinburgh over the New Year period, then early reservation is very strongly recommended.
 You can search, check availability and book local hotels here.